Privacy

 • A right to withdraw consent for future data processing.

-While developing our products and services, we assess their potential impact on personal data and embed appropriate privacy protections into our data processing activities, taking into account the other privacy principles described below.
+While developing our products and services, we analyze what personal data is absolutely necessary for communicating with/recontacting research participants and other individuals involved with our work.
+We assess our products and services’ potential impact on personal data and embed appropriate privacy protections into our data processing activities, taking into account the other privacy principles described below.

 Collects